iltommi/qdb-documentation/source/concepts/distribution.rst

 Features
 =====================================================

-A wrpme hive is a peer-to-peer distributed hash table based on `Chord <http://pdos.csail.mit.edu/chord/>`_.
+A quasardb hive is a peer-to-peer distributed hash table based on `Chord <http://pdos.csail.mit.edu/chord/>`_.
 It has the following features:

     Distributed load
         The load is fairly and automatically distributed amongst the nodes of the hive